Discharge Apparel Printing

 What is Discharge Printing?

 Discharge printing is the process of using water-based inks to bleach the manufacturer’s dye out of a shirt and replacing it with whatever dye color you choose.
-This kind of screen printing is done with water-based inks that soak into the fabric, instead of just sitting on top of it.
+This kind of discharge screen printing is done with water-based inks that soak into the fabric, instead of just sitting on top of it.
 Typically this is done with cotton tees that are black, gray or darker in color.

 Discharge Printing Advantages